 Equipment Lifespan

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
 If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

-A variable-speed furnace doesn’t operate all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it requires to keep that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Moline home as well as the amount of energy it requires to sustain that temperature.

-When too much energy is necessary to maintain your preferred temperature level, the furnace will shift up to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces